Pharmacotherapy of oral proton pump inhibitors (PPIs)

 Rabeprazole (Pariet, Bepra) 20 mg once a day 10 mg once a day 20 mg twice a day

-• Gastro-esophageal reflux disease (GERD) ã…¡ For mild GERD, offer full-dose PPI for 4 to 8 weeks.
-If symptoms recur after initial treatment, offer PPI at the lowest dose necessary to control symptoms and consider an 'as required' dosing approach.
-Offer H2RA therapy if there is an inadequate response to PPIs.
-For moderate-severe GERD, use esomeprazole (Nexium) 40 mg once daily for 4 to 8 weeks, then continue long-term 20 mg once daily.
+For gastro-esophageal reflux disease (GERD), a full-dose PPI for 4 to 8 weeks is suggested for mild cases.
+If symptoms recur, a PPI at the lowest dose necessary to control symptoms, or an 'as required' dosing approach, is recommended.
+H2RA therapy may be considered if PPIs are inadequate.
+For moderate to severe GERD, esomeprazole (Nexium) 40 mg daily for 4 to 8 weeks should be followed by long-term 20 mg daily maintenance.

-• Oesophagitis, for mild/moderate cases, offer a full dose PPI for 4 to 8 weeks, then if clinical improvement has occurred then reduce the PPI dose to the lowest necessary to control symptoms and consider an 'as required' dosing approach.
-If there has been no clinical improvement then escalate PPI therapy to a double dose regimen or consider switching to an alternative PPI or H2RA.
-For severe cases, please note specific PPI dosing for severe oesophagitis (from Table 2).
-Offer full dose PPI for 8 weeks for healing and then if healing has been achieved then continue the full dose as long-term maintenance therapy taking into account patient preferences and tolerability.
-If healing is not achieved then consider escalating therapy to a double dose of the initial PPI or switching to an alternative PPI at full or double dose.
+In oesophagitis, for mild to moderate cases, a full-dose PPI for 4 to 8 weeks is recommended.
+If there is clinical improvement, reducing the dose to the lowest necessary to control symptoms or considering 'as required' dosing is suggested.
+If no improvement occurs, escalating to a double-dose PPI regimen or switching to an alternative PPI or H2RA is advised.
+For severe oesophagitis, a full-dose PPI for 8 weeks is recommended for healing, with long-term maintenance therapy at the lowest effective dose, considering patient preferences and tolerability.
+If healing is not achieved, therapy escalation to a double-dose of the initial PPI or switching to an alternative PPI at full or double dose is advisable.

 Table (2).
 Proton pump inhibitors dosing for severe oesophagitis